stuchly/tviblindi/README.md

 **Topological and Geometrical Tools for Single-Cell Data**

+*tviblindi* is a trajectory inference toolkit for single-cell data.

 This package is under development and depends on several libraries - issues during installation are expected.

 We recommend to pull the Docker container provided with all dependencies and an RStudio server.